AnD-startup/dev.to/docs/maintainers/readme.md

 # Maintainer Processes

-This document contains basic instructions for the maintainers of the DEV application.
-It's a work in-progress, but should allow the DEV Core Team to document processes and strategies in a transparent way!
+This document contains basic instructions for the maintainers of the LetsBuild.gg application.
+It's a work in-progress, but should allow the LetsBuild.gg Core Team to document processes and strategies in a transparent way!

 # Skipping CI